 9. How do I convert my foreign CPL(A)/ATPL(A) to a Malaysian license?

-The conversion terms for each applicant as specified by DCA would take into consideration the following:
+The conversion terms for each applicant as specified by CAAM would take into consideration the following:

 a.
 The total, type and recent flying experience of the applicant.